BartBoerman/forecast-dengue-cases-dengai/README.md

 # DengAI
-Predicting disease spread, a DrivenData competition
+Predicting disease spread, a DrivenData competition.
+I'am currently participating in this competition.